hpc-uk/containers-intro/_episodes/05-creating-container-images.md

 ~~~
 {: .output}

-Our `Dockerfil`e made reference to a file on the host `test.py` that should have been in the directory that contained our `Dockerfile`.
+Our `Dockerfile` made reference to a file on the host `test.py` that should have been in the directory that contained our `Dockerfile`.
 It was not present, so the building of the image failed.
 It is the `COPY test.py .` command in the `Dockerfile` that is trying to copy the file `test.py` into the working directory of the current image building operation.

 Using your favourite editor, create the file "test.py" in the same directory as your Dockerfile, with the following contents:
 ~~~